MikeIV2007/WEB-STUDIO/README.md

 - tablet: 768px
 - desktop: 1440px

-## SASS constructor
+## SASS preprocessor
-To form the styles.css file the SASS constructor was used.
+- The styles.css file was created using the SASS preprocessor.
+To automate the process, Gulp was used.

 ## HTML Techniques
 - Document Structure: